 Am I eligible for a free carer's ticket?

 A disabled person purchasing ticket may bring one essential carer companion free of charge.

 I need more than one carer, what should I do?

 If you require more than one carer, please visit Customer Service here.
 You will need your Booking Reference Number at hand.

 Can I purchase food and drink on site?

-At present, this area of the illuminated trail is under review.
+At present, this area is under review.
 More information regarding catering will follow shortly.